nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Now the first thing we need to do in this new goroutine, is create an instance of a Go `http.Request`, from the Javascript `Request` object.
-- We could use the `NewRequest()` function from the `http` package, but if you read carefully the documentation, it says that this function is suitable only for outgoing requests, or client requests if you prefer.
+- We could use the `NewRequest()` function from the `http` package, but if you read carefully the documentation, it says that this function is suitable only for outgoing requests, but what we actually want is to emulate an incoming request.
-- However the `httptest` package has the same `NewRequest()` function, which creates requests suitable for passing to an HTTP handler.
+- Thankfully, the `httptest` package has the same `NewRequest()` function, which creates requests suitable for passing to an HTTP handler.
 - Usually this is usefull for testing purposes, but this is exactly what we want!
 So let's use this.
 - The `NewRequest()` function takes 3 parameters.
 - The first two parameters are the request method and URL, which we can simply read from the Javascript `Request` object's properties.